r4ndm/tidydata/CodeBook.md

 are mean and standard deviation of 128 readings produced from a 50Hz sampling during a 2.56s period.
 The variables in the processed data are average values of the corresponding raw data variable.

+Units:
+* Subject, Activity: no units
+* Acc variables: accelaration variables are in standard gravity units 'g'
+* Gyro variables: angular velocity from gyroscope in radians/second

 The complete list of variables in the output data is:

 	1. Subject